Why Lewis Hamilton Is Excited By Sebastian Vettel’s Australian Grand Prix Win

 But rather than being furious at the fact that he missed out on victory in the race, Lewis Hamilton instead seemed to be excited by the proposition of going up against Ferrari and Sebastian Vettel in the forthcoming Formula 1 season.
 Lewis Hamilton made this clear in his remarks to the BBC after Sebastian Vettel’s triumph in Melbourne, but he still insisted that he’s very confident he and Mercedes will ultimately come out on top in the season.

-Lewis Hamilton stopped short of saying that he was happy that Sebastian Vettel had won, and that Ferrari were seemingly back in contention for the Formula 1 title after Mercedes’ period of dominance.
-However Lewis Hamilton insisted that because of the huge rule changes that were made to Formula 1 over the summer there were still plenty of positives to take from their second place finish.
+Lewis Hamilton stopped short of saying that he was happy that Sebastian Vettel had won and that Ferrari were seemingly back in contention for the Formula 1 title after Mercedes’ period of dominance.
+However, Lewis Hamilton insisted that because of the huge rule changes that were made to Formula 1 over the summer there were still plenty of positives to take from their second place finish.

 Lewis Hamilton echoed these comments when he took to his Twitter account shortly after the race, too.